morvael/dragncards-arkhamhorrorlcg-php/README.md

 First element is card id, second is taboo id.
 Then there's Base64 encoded (URL safe, no padding) customization info in the same format as in the deck JSON.

+#### Dictionaries

+Card ids, traits, skills appearing in customization data are validated in data files before displaying.
+If some trait or card name isn't displaying - open an issue so it can be added to the data file.

 #### Rewriting requests

 Plain file requests are redirected to the `image.php` script using the following